MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/lasagna.md

 1. Cover and place in oven for 25 minutes.
 1. Uncover and place in oven for another 25 minutes.
 1. Remove from oven and let sit for 15 minutes.

-### Optional
-- More mozzarella on top, cheaper and low-moisture mozzarella has thicker texture than expensive mozzarella. **Just don't buy pre-shredded.**